paul-canals/toolbox/docs/md/m_utl_chk_installation.md

 ### Utilities

-##### Utility macro to check if the installation was successful.
+##### Utility macro to check if Toolbox installation was successful.

 ***

 ### Description
 The macro checks if the installation of the Utility Macros Toolbox was successful.
+The following checks are performed:
+ (1-PRM) Check if Toolbox global parameters exists (2-VAL) Check if global parameter values are set (3-DIR) Check if Toolbox directories exists
+ (4-CSV) Check if run_parameter_ctrl.csv file exists
+ (5-PRM) Check if configuration parameters exists (6-PRM) Check if user specific parameters exists (7-VAL) Check if user parameter values are set (8-LIB) Check if user specific libraries exists

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2023-09-11 00:00:00
+* 2023-10-22 00:00:00

 ### Version
-* 23.1.09
+* 23.1.10

 ### Link
 * https://github.com/paul-canals/toolbox